 - Tel: 020 8546 7711

-As part of your antenatal care you'll be offered several blood tests.
-Some are offered to all women, and some are offered only if you might be at risk of a particular infection or inherited condition.
-All the tests are done to make your pregnancy safer or to check that the baby is healthy, but you don't have to have them if you don't want to.
+As part of your antenatal care you will be offered several blood tests.
+Some are offered to all women, and some may only be offered if you are at risk of a particular infection or inherited condition.
+All the tests are performed to make your pregnancy safer or to check that the baby is healthy.
+You don't have to have them if you don't want to.
 Talk to your midwife or doctor, and give yourself enough time to make your decision.
 They will also give you written information about the tests.
 Below is an outline of all the tests that can be offered.

 Your blood will be tested to see whether it is rhesus negative or positive.
 If you are rhesus negative, this isn't usually a concern for a first pregnancy, but it may affect the next baby if you get pregnant again.